msupply-foundation/msupply_docs/content/mobile/items_stock/stocktakes.md

 </div>

 ----
-Let's start a new stocktake now…
+Let's start a new stocktake now.

 ### Click on New Stocktake